When do you spell out numbers in full or use numerals in writing?

 General rules for writing numbers

-There are no hard and fast rules, and there are many exceptions to the rule.
+There are no hard and fast rules, and there are many exceptions to the rule of when should you spell out a number.

 But the following suggestions might help you in being more consistent in your writing of numbers.